 So, me.
 Well, I am Tracy, an English ex-pat living in Sweden.
-I’m mum to two beautiful lads, work part time as a home language (English) teacher and spend way too much time on my blog.
+I’m mum to two beautiful lads and work as a home language (English) teacher.

 The Spelt Kitchen is a brand new venture for me.
 Some of you reading will know me from The Culinary Jumble, a blog that became my lovely (if not pushy and unrelenting) friend for four years.
 Sadly, I felt that The Culinary Jumble had gone as far as it could but I didn’t want to abandon blogging altogether.
 As I’d started to use spelt flour in all my recipes, I thought that creating a blog full of recipes with only spelt in them would be the way forward.
 And here we have it: The Spelt Kitchen was born.